The world of sales and marketing is all about thorough planning and measuring.

-Basically, your Ideal Buyer Profile or Buyer Persona is a culmination of quantitative research, anecdotal observation, and existing customer data that ensure that everything you do in terms of lead generation and customer acquisition is tailored to your targeted buyers’ needs.
+Your Ideal Buyer Profile or Buyer Persona is a culmination of quantitative research, anecdotal observation, and existing customer data that ensure that everything you do regarding lead generation and acquisition is tailored to your targeted buyers’ needs.

 Use your Buyer Personas to build content strategies that build trust and reliability by helping you:

 - Refine copywriting

 - Aid in the prioritization of promotional campaigns and activities